UTS-eResearch/hpc_examples/mpi/README.md

 # MPI Examples README

+MPI stands for "Message Passing Interface".
+MPI is used to send messages from one process on a computer to another.

 The MPI examples here are my own versions of various programs.

     clean.sh                  Remove PBS .o and .e output files.